anestote250/Stata/README.md

 # Stata
-do file of analysis i did
+do file of analysis i did.
 my second attendance of Github